 - swelling at the application site

 The experience of side effects differs and depends on the area of the treatment.

 A systemic review of 25 randomised controlled trials (over 2000 patients) concluded that Emla cream may be effective as non-invasive topical anaesthesia.
 This research paper also concluded that other numbing products such as LMX and Ametop are as effective (Eidelman et al, 2005).

 Can you use a skin numbing cream before children’s immunisations?

 Topical numbing creams can be used before children’s vaccinations.
 Numbing cream will decrease the pain of needle insertion but will not take the pain completely away.

 Can you buy skin numbing cream for a tattoo procedure?

 Licensed use of all above numbing products is associated with medical procedures.
-Customers requesting numbing creams for applications before tattoo procedure will most likely be refused the sale as this is unlicensed use of the product.
+Customers requesting numbing creams for applications before the tattoo procedure will most likely be refused the sale as this is an unlicensed use of the product.

 Alster Tina (2013).
 Review of Lidocaine/Tetracaine Cream as a Topical Anesthetic for Dermatologic Laser Procedures.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4107876/ Accessed on 16/07/2019

 Eidelman Anthony (2005).
 Topical Anesthetics for Dermal Instrumentation: A Systematic Review of Randomized, Controlled Trials.
 Annals of Emergency Medicine, Volume 46, Issue 4, 343 – 351 Available at: https://doi.org/10.1016/j.annemergmed.2005.01.028 Accessed on 17/07/2019